GravityPDF/gravity-pdf/README.txt

 == Changelog ==

+= 6.5.1 =
+* Housekeeping: Update mPDF to the latest version
+* Bug: Resolve custom font installation issue for some .ttf files

 = 6.5.0 =
 * Housekeeping: Update Global Extension Settings UI to be Gravity Forms 2.5 compatible
 * Housekeeping: Adjust how admin Notices are handled on Gravity PDF pages